Sahar Tabar has undergone 50 physical surgeries to make her face resemble that of Angelina Jolie.

 The story was quickly picked up by web sites in India, Saudi Arabia, and the U.S., among other countries.
 Although Sud Info listed Tabar as being 22 years old, other sites have reported that she is only 19.

-While most reports on the subject relied on Tabar’s official Instagram account, which has amassed 447,000 followers, another Instagram account using Tabar’s name rebuffed the allegations that she had experienced as many as 50 surgeries in a 28 November post that stated:
+While most reports on the subject relied on Tabar’s official Instagram account (no longer available online), which has amassed 447,000 followers, another Instagram account using Tabar’s name rebuffed the allegations that she had experienced as many as 50 surgeries in a 28 November post that stated: